svallejovera/masking_plosone/README.md

 This README file provides an overview of the replications materials for the article.
 The [Data](https://github.com/svallejovera/gender_inst_speeches#data) section describes the main dataset required to reproduce the tables and figures in the paper.
 The [Code](https://github.com/svallejovera/gender_inst_speeches#Analysis) section provides the code necessary to run different masking techniques, and to replicate Figure 1 in the main text.

 ## Data

+XXXXX: text data used to further pre-train a RoBERTa model, as in XXXX.py.
+XXXXX: training set to fine-tune a machine-learning model, as in XXXX.py.

 ## Code

+XXXX.py to run selective masking during further pre-training of a RoBERTa model.
+In cell 12 we provide the two lines of code required to change the masking rate, and selectiely mask at that rate custom tokens.
+XXXX.py to run further pre-training of a RoBERTa model at a masking rate determined by the user.
+In cell 12 we provide the parameter required to change the masking rate.
+XXXX.py to run fine-tune a the further pre-trained model from XXXX.py or XXXX.py.
+XXXX.py to read the results from XXXX.py and order them in table format.